 Your baby will go through a lot of changes and developments during the first month of pregnancy.
-Keep in mind that developments happen starting in week 1, though you won’t know you are pregnant until around week 3-4.
+Keep in mind that developments happen to start in week 1, though you won’t know you are pregnant until around week 3-4.
 During the first month of pregnancy, your baby is about 7mm long, which is roughly the size of a grain of rice.
 The baby is protected by the amniotic sac and begins forming its major organs and body systems.
 The heart will beat in the first month, the eyes and ears begin to develop, and the fetus will have limb buds that eventually become its arms and legs.

 During the second month of pregnancy, the facial features of your baby will keep developing, including its ears, eyes, nose, and mouth.
 Their buds begin turning into arms and legs, and their fingers and toes also develop during month two.
 The neural tube that includes the central nervous system, spinal cord, and brain will be formed during month two.
 While the fingers and toes are webbed, they are still noticeably and distinguished during month two.
 The bones, nose, and jaw are also starting to develop.
 The cells where the intestines, bladder, and lungs will be are formed as well.